unieagle/1pagers/ruby.md

 p.call(2) #=> 2
 ```

-Main difference between them is `return` in Proc will return the calling function, will lambda just return the lambda itself:
+Main difference between them is `return` in Proc will return the calling function, while lambda just returns the lambda itself:

 ```ruby
 def foo